This article is about the 2018 mileage rates. Click the link to read about the 2019 mileage rates.

 |2010||16.5 cents||1/01/10 - 12/31/10|

-What does the new standard mileage rate mean for MileIQ users?
+How often does the standard mileage rate change?

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.